trlabs-phy/thermal_relativity/README.md

 Graphical outputs and console data will demonstrate key relationships and principles.

 ## Background
-These scripts are developed to accompany the Time as a Measurement thesis and broader Thermal Relativity framework.
+These scripts are developed to accompany the Thermal Relativity framework.
 For the full theory, equations, and publications, see:

 ## Citation